Blog Archive

 There are a high proportion of Gamers who would be considered neurodiverse, maybe this is a common factor.
 The hobby requires intelligence and creativity both aspects of ADHD and Autism, maybe we are all on a spectrum of some kind, a gamer spectrum!

-The happy buzz of a busy weekend at the local game store or club, reminiscent of a hive of bees, the quiet efficient industry, the energy that exist within this gathering of individuals is a shared experience that passes unnoticed and yet touches everyone.
-No one leaves that is not charged with a positive life force that they carry through their normal day.
+The happy buzz of a busy weekend at the local game store or club, reminiscent of a hive of bees, the quiet efficient industry, the energy that exists within this gathering of individuals is a shared experience that passes unnoticed and yet touches everyone.
+No one leaves that environment who is not charged with a positive life force that they carry through their normal day.
 It can see you through a whole humdrum week of responsibility and toil until the next occasion.

 Anyway, I digress…